jwodder/pypi-simple/README.rst

 ``sig_url``
    If ``has_sig`` is true, this equals the URL of the package file's PGP signature file; otherwise, it equals `None`.

+``yanked``
+   If the package file has been "yanked" from the package repository (meaning that it should only be installed when that specific version is requested), this attribute will be a string giving the reason why it was yanked;
+   otherwise, it is `None`.

 ``get_digests()``
    Extracts the hash digests from the package file's URL and returns a `dict`